 Rodin: A Magnificent Obsession was published in 2001.
-It is a full catalogue of the collections of Iris and B. Gerald Cantor and of the Iris and B. Gerald Cantor Foundation.
+It is a full catalogue of the collections of Iris and B. Gerald Cantor and of the Iris & B. Gerald Cantor Foundation, as they existed at that time.
 It is lavishly illustrated with color photographs by Steve Oliver as well as with historic photographs.
 The book includes a Foreword by Rachael Blackburn, a complete checklist of the Collections, and the following essays:

 Kirk Varnedoe: “The Collector and the Scholar”